 2 Timothy 3:16-17

-All Scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.
+All Scripture is God-breathed.
+It is useful for teaching, correcting, and training in righteousness.

-This verse supports the Sola Scriptura meaning, showing Scripture’s sufficiency in the Catholic vs Christian debate.
-It eliminates the need for traditions like the Catholic crucifix.
-Historically, it helped address The Great Heresies, as James White often points out in his debates.
+This verse supports the Sola Scriptura meaning.
+It shows Scripture’s power in the Catholic vs Christian debate.
+It removes the need for traditions like the Catholic crucifix.
+James White often points this out.

 Jesus’ Example

-You have a fine way of setting aside the commands of God in order to observe your own traditions!
+You set aside God’s commands to follow your own traditions!
 (Mark 7:9)

-Jesus prioritized Scripture over human traditions, reinforcing the Sola Scriptura meaning.
-In the Catholic vs Christian debate, this challenges reliance on symbols like the Catholic crucifix.
-James White uses this to address The Great Heresies.
-Learn more at Matthew 7.
+Jesus valued Scripture over human traditions.
+This supports the Sola Scriptura meaning.
+It challenges traditions like the Catholic crucifix.
+James White uses this to tackle The Great Heresies.

 Apostolic Authority

-The Sola Scriptura meaning holds that apostolic teachings are found in Scripture, not in traditions like the Catholic crucifix.
-This counters Catholic claims, especially those linked to The Great Heresies, as James White argues.
-Do you believe Scripture contains all apostolic teachings?
+The Sola Scriptura meaning says apostolic teachings are in Scripture.
+They’re not in traditions like the Catholic crucifix.
+James White often argues this.
+Do you think Scripture holds all apostolic teachings?
 Comment!

 The Great Heresies and Historical Context